Kheghache: History

 At the same time, Evliya Çelebi compiled a detailed description of their life and everyday life:

 "...These people are known as very strong and brave horsemen.
 There was a big fight because one of the Tatar warriors took a fish from a Circassian base.
 The Tatars stole their fish, and they [Circassians] killed them all.
 From there I went east again, passing dangerous places.
 All five hundred and fifty houses of the tribe, covered with reeds, fenced, have two doors - one after the other.
 In all houses there are very capable, skillful people, whose hands are not alien to any craft.
 If we called them "kafirs" (infidels), they were angry, and if we called them "Muslims", they were happy.
 However, even if they claim to be Muslims, they deny the resurrection of people on the day of the Judgment...
 May God forgive us.
 Their chief, Enjiruk-Bey, eighty years old, bearded, deaf, is a well-fed kafir...
 This chief owns three thousand horse and foot soldiers."

-In the 18th century, the number of Khegayk had decreased significantly.
-Glavani reports about one Khegayk district of 500 dwellings, managed by a chief.
+In the 18th century, the number of Kheghache had decreased significantly.
+Glavani reports about one Kheghache district of 500 dwellings, managed by a chief.
 The district was located near the coast of the Azov Sea.

 In 1724, Xaverio Glavani (French consul in Crimea) at the beginning of 1724, when describing Circassia, wrote: